Security Update Reboots on Managed Linux Machines

 In both these cases the reboot trigger detects the presence of user processes and hence will not reboot the machine.

 Case 2 is most likely to occur on the departmental compute machines that are used by lots of different people.
-If the machine is being used by lots of people it is unlikely they will all logout in turn and stay logged out (so ultimately no one is left logged in) and hence the most likely outcome is the machine will go through a forced reboot at the end of the 7th day.
+If the machine is being used by lots of people, it is unlikely they will all log out and stay logged out, and hence the most likely outcome is the machine will go through a forced reboot.

 Case 2 may also occur on an ordinary desktop if it is being remotely used by someone else (which is quite rare but does happen).
-In this case with only a couple of users it is quite likely the remote user will logout after which the local user can logout and the security reboot will occur.
+In this case, with only a couple of users, it is quite likely the remote user will log out, after which the local user can log out and the security reboot will occur.
+Contact IT Support if you need help identifying/contacting the remote user.

 Killing off rogue processes